meaniebeanie22/meaniebeanie22.github.io/chapters/how-i-began-my-sea-adventure.md

 came to the edge of the retreating water, and wading a little way in, with some strength and dexterity, set my coracle, keel downwards, on the surface.

+# :x bop
+A sash with space for several pistols OR two, depending on the situation.

+# :x sternsheets
+The back area of an open boat, with no seats.
+Generally a good place to stand in the boat while it's moving

+# :x notbiscuit
+Now this isn't the biscuit you're thinking of - this is hardtack.
+Hardtack is essentially a cooked rock of flour and water - bone dry and barely edible. [:See wikipedia](https://en.wikipedia.org/wiki/Hardtack).